 These projects will reduce the CO2 emissions from 88% to 22% of the level of 1990.
 A large part of that is done within the IANOS project.
 Several projects make more efficient use of energy, i.e., reducing the demand-side.
-A number of projects increase the supply of renewable energy, such as a solar farm, tidal kite and digester, i.e., increase the supply-side with low or no carbon emissions.
+A number of projects increase the supply of renewable energy, such as a solar farm and tidal kite, i.e., increase the supply-side with low or no carbon emissions.